 Parrots have keen observational skills and are highly attuned to the emotions and actions of others, which translates to a wariness of their surroundings.

 It’s normal for parrots to hiss to express dissatisfaction.
-If a parrot is annoyed, scared, or feeling threatened, it’ll hiss to get you to back away.
+If a parrot is annoyed, scared, or feels threatened, it’ll hiss to get you to back away.

 If you don’t move away or remove your hand from its cage, it can be a precursor to getting bitten.
-When a parrot hisses, give it time to calm down.
+When a parrot hisses, give it time and space to calm down.

 Why Do Parrots Hiss?

 A parrot will hiss in response to extreme fear or stress when it fears its life is in peril.
-This may not be a real danger, but your parrot may see it as such.
-The source of the problem may be:
+This may not be a real danger, but a parrot may see it as such.
+The problem may be one of the following:

-Being neophobes, parrots are naturally cautious of anything new in their environment.
-Hissing is a way to warn animals to back away or a means of expressing their aversion to the situation around them.
+As neophobes, parrots are naturally cautious of anything new in their environment.
+Hissing is a way to warn animals to back away or express their aversion to the situation around them.

-If your parrot has started hissing, it may be for the following reasons:
+If a parrot has started hissing, it may be for one of these reasons:

 1/ Feels in Physical Danger